matthhong/rez-orders/README.md

 d) The master.csv file will have been created.
 Order the rows in the way you want them to be eventually ordered in the stickers file.
 While you are at it, skim through all rows to make sure there are no errors.

 e) Rows where there are known errors are saved in bad_orders.csv.
 You will need to manually add the information in this file into master.csv.
+Sometimes you will have to email those people who failed to enter information in full.

 f)
 ```